COVESA/vehicle_service_catalog/syntax.md

 version of all needed namespace implementations are deployed, while also detecting if multiple, non-compatible versions of a namespace is required.

+# INTERFACE VERSIONING

+An Interface is essentially a specialization of the Namespace concept.
+Interfaces may be verisoned in the same manner as described for Namespaces.
+There may be rules implemented in validation tools that ensure interface versions match the versioning of namespaces.
+(E.g. Don't claim an interface is compatible if its parent namespace have changed in an incompatible way).

+**This section needs clarification**

 -------------------